DeltaCodec/Botium-Toys-NIST/README.md

 | Intrusion Detection System (IDS) | Detects potential threats or unauthorized access     | IT Department          | None                                            | N/A                                                         | High – Lack of IDS leaves the network vulnerable to undetected attacks, increasing the risk of a breach.                            |

  > Due to the lack of controls, all employees have access to PII/SPII, making it difficult to quantify anything below high risk when it comes to employee-needed assets.
 Thus, all employee equipment and assets are classified as high risk due to the sensitive nature of the data they access.

+### Protect
+> When working with an SMB, it is essential to prioritize cost-effective and compatible solutions that align with the business’s specific needs.
+One of the most significant concerns for any business, regardless of size, is data security.
+Multi-factor authentication (MFA) is one of the most affordable and effective ways to improve security.
+It is also quick to implement and requires minimal investment compared to other advanced security measures.